yqh/ece350/README.md

 This directory contains the lab manual.

 ### `manual_code`
-This directory contains starter code referred by the lab manual.
+This directory contains starter code of each lab.

 ### `submission`
 This directory contains template files for project submissions.